 In addition to sunscreen, I recommend wearing a shirt with long sleeves if you can stand it.
 I have a few that actually have an SPF rating and are thin enough to be bearable in the hottest weather.
 Shirts like these are available in most sporting good store and definitely on-line.

-Next, besides keeping yourself hydrated and sunscreened, be sure to stock your tennis bag with the other items you need to get through a hot weather match.
+Next, besides keeping yourself hydrated and sunscreened and covered up, be sure to stock your tennis bag with the other items you need to get through a hot weather match.
 These additional items should include a hat or visor, sunglasses, towels, and possibly a dry shirt and socks to change into should you have a particularly long match.
 Again, this seems obvious, but I’m going to say it anyway because I’ve actually NOT followed this advice on several occasions – your hat and your tennis outfit should NOT be black.
 White is way preferable and will help keep you cooler.
 While I love to wear black tennis gear as much as the next person, in hot summer weather, white is a much better choice.

 Next, I recommend spending some time getting your body acclimated to the hot weather.
 This can be as simple as arriving at your match site an hour early and spending the time outside, getting used to the heat.
 You can use this time watching other matches, stretching, and hydrating.
 If you have a partner and an empty court, you can even hit a few balls back and forth to get a feel for just how hot it is.
 As part of acclimatizing, remember that you are allowed 20 seconds between points and 90 seconds on changeovers.
 Take advantage of this time and try to get in any shady areas there are as much as possible.

 7. Be Aware of the Effects of the Heat